List of Superman & Lois characters: Lana Lang

 In season three, Lana and Kyle have gotten a divorce.
 Principal Balcomb informs Lana about the mold in the school which Clark confirms to her.
 When George Dean shows up at Jonathan and Jordan's birthday party to get her to return the funds she reallocated, John Henry Irons came to her defense as George leaves stating that she does not know what she is getting herself into.
 After Dean was found murdered, Lana uses the last lines he said to him prior to his death to head to city hall with John.
 They find a drive behind a plaque.
 Before it can be fully uploaded, they are attacked by the hooded figure who uses a sound attack on them as she makes off with the drive and destroys the laptop.
 John later places a perimeter around Lana's house just in case another attacker comes after her.
 After Lana gets into an argument with Sarah about her sneaking off to Metropolis, she regrettably slaps her.
 Kyle hears about what happened and arranges a sit-down at the diner Victoria May's to settle this matter.
-She was among those who saw Clark deal with Emmit Pergande.
-Lana later finds out that Chrissy is seeing Kyle at the time when Sofie left Kyle's apartment.
-After a talk with Sam Lane, Lana finds that Sarah has changed her mind about wanting to go with her to The Cure concert.
+She was among those who saw Clark deal with Emmitt Pergande.
+Lana later finds out that Chrissy is seeing Kyle when Sofie left Kyle's apartment.
 While dating John, Lana hears from Kyle that Chrissy is pregnant.

 In season four, Lana deflects some Smallville citizens in getting close to the Kent family and Superman's body.
 She later visits the Kent family where Lana tells Lois that Chuck Arden put two and two together as he also lost his wife.
 Sarah confronts Lana about LuthorCorp's purchases done through a shell company.
 Lana later visits Victoria May's that Lex Luthor is dining at and scolds her for interacting with her only for them to find that Lex has left.
 She manages to evacuate Jonathan from Lex's hotel room before Lex can return.
 After persuading Aidy Manning to go back on Lex Luthor's deal with her, Lana is attacked by Otis Grisham in her home only for Sarah to knock out Otis.
 While a police car remains outside, Lana takes up Sarah's suggestion for her to study abroad.
 During Superman's fight with Doomsday and Lex, Lana helped to broadcast her proof about Lex.
 One year later following the defeat of Lex, Lana and John got married.